-- Interference with or disruption of other computer users, computer services, or equipment - Violating software license agreements and copyright laws - Deliberately accessing or displaying obscene images or language - Providing minors with access to materials that are harmful to them as defined by CIPA (Child Internet Protection Act).
-This includes: - o Unauthorized access, including so-called "hacking," and other unlawful activities by minors - o Unauthorized disclosure, use, and dissemination of personal information regarding minors - Disclosing or sharing a user's library card information with others or impersonating another user
+- Violating applicable federal, state, or local laws - Interference with or disruption of other computer users, computer services, or equipment - Violating software license agreements and copyright laws - Deliberately accessing or displaying obscene images or language - Providing minors with access to materials that are harmful to them as defined by CIPA (Child Internet Protection Act) - Disclosing or sharing a user's library card information with others or impersonating another user

 Wireless access is provided as a free service to the public.
 The wireless Internet network is not secure and provides no data encryption between the access points and the patron's device.
-The Library assumes no responsibility for the safety of equipment or for laptop configurations, security, or data files resulting from connection to the Library's Wi-Fi network.
+The Library assumes no responsibility for the safety of equipment or for laptop configurations, security, or data files resulting from connection to the Library's WiFi network.
 Users must take appropriate precautions when using this service.

-Failure to comply with this policy will result in loss of Computer, Internet, or Wi-Fi access privileges.
+Failure to comply with this policy will result in loss of Computer, Internet, or WiFi access privileges.